Last Updated on April 26, 2026

 That said, it really depends on your plans.
 If you just need a place to sleep after a busy day out, Premier Inns do the job well.
 But if you’re planning a longer stay or want a bit more space to relax, booking two rooms might be worth it.
 Many Premier Inns offer interconnecting rooms, which give everyone more room while still keeping the family close together.
 It’s best to call the hotel directly to check if these are available.

 Premier Inn County Hall in London is a top choice of budget hotel for families visiting London.
-It’s in a fantastic location, just a few minutes walk away from the London Eye and the London dungeon.
-The nearest tube is 5 minutes walk away at Waterloo or cross over the bridge to get to Westminster.
+It’s in a fantastic location, just a few minutes walk away from the London Eye and the London Dungeon.
+The nearest tube is 5 minute walk away at Waterloo or cross over the bridge to get to Westminster.
 According to reviews, Premier Inn County Hall has decently sized family rooms.

 There are also many more Premier Inns around London.
 If you don’t mind a short trip into central London (15 to 20 minutes on the tube), Premier Inn, Canary Wharf has excellent reviews and is often cheaper.